 Berry swirl rolls with a vegan brioche dough, lashings of fruity jam and a beautiful purple glaze.
 Step-by-step photos are included!

-These are like cinnamon rolls but with a thick berry jam and a slightly different rolling method.
-The brioche dough is partially ‘laminated’ with the berry jam.
-This makes a BEAUTIFUL and mesmerising roll with more layers than a conventional cinnamon roll!
+These are like vegan cinnamon buns but with a thick berry jam and a slightly different rolling method.
+The brioche dough is partially 'laminated' with the berry jam.
+This makes a BEAUTIFUL and mesmerising roll with more layers than a conventional vegan cinnamon roll!

 These laminated rolls are also slightly more dense and have a crunchier exterior than cinnamon rolls.
 However, being able to tear away more layers makes them fun to eat!

 I got the inspiration for these buns from Anna Banana who made some gorgeous hazelnut swirl buns which I fell in love with at first sight.
 The process was similar to my vegan rugelach so I knew it'd be easy to make!

 However, if you're looking for simplier and fluffier vegan berry buns, check out my blueberry cinnamon rolls.

 - Plant-based milk, such as soy, coconut or almond

 The full list of ingredient quantities and instructions are in the gray recipe card at the bottom of this post.

 The filling is store-bought fruit conserve and blueberries which I reduced on the stove-top.
 Reducing the jam/conserve makes it easier to roll and prevents it from spilling everywhere when baking it.
 In the below picture, you can see that the jam is VERY thick.